micahkepe/micahkepe.github.io/README.md

 ## Installation

-To run this project locally, follow these steps:
+If you are interested in using this project as a template for your personal website, you can follow the steps below to set it up.

 1. Clone the repository: